prak899/WomenSecurity/README.md

 # WoSafe
-For saftey of indian womens
+For the safety of Women.

 ## Installation